Three Things You Need To Know About Politics*

 By “politics” I mean the process of sinners choosing sinners to govern sinners

 Man is fallen, and just because any man (or woman) has convinced over half of a group of people to vote for him, that doesn’t suddenly remove his sinful nature.
 On the contrary, power has a way of leeching our sinful nature to the surface.
 The first basic is this: man is not basically good.
-This is a true statement even for those elected to government, and perhaps even especially for those elected to government.
+This is as true a statement for those elected to government as it is in anyone, and perhaps even especially for those elected to government.
 Knowing this will put you a long way ahead of your countrymen when it comes to politics.

 Our founders understood this basic truth about man and so gave us a government with divided powers.
 But that was an age still steeped in a Biblical worldview.
 The government was therefore formed by a people who had an understanding of human nature that reflected reality.

 This is not so today.
 Even most people who attend a Church somewhere reject this basic truth concerning man’s depraved condition.
-So these two realities should not surprise you: One, that many will be willing to believe that there are a select few who are benevolent and righteous, and two, they’ll be willing to make them their little gods in Washington in hopes that they’ll usher in a Utopian paradise.
+So there are two realities that should not surprise you: One, that many will be willing to believe that there are a select few who are benevolent and righteous, and two, they’ll be willing to make them into little gods in hopes that they’ll usher in a Utopian paradise.
 But merely believing a thing does not make it true.
 What is true is true, and no amount of denial will make truth or its effects go away.
-So unlike those around you, who see gods and devils in Washington, it would be wise for you to not expect very much in the way of righteousness from your elected leaders.
+So unlike those around you, who see gods and devils in government, it would be wise for you to not expect very much in the way of righteousness from your elected leaders.
 That they might eke out a few decent laws is at best unlikely, and at worst a pipe-dream.